Coley's toxins: Availability

-Germany
+As of 2025, Coley's toxins are generally not available where approval or license is required.
+However some private clinics and specialized doctors do use them to treat some patients.
+In the US, the Waisbren Clinic in Wisconsin has offered such treatment since 1972, for patients who have already undergone conventional treatment without success.

-Some specialized medical doctors in Germany apply Coley's toxins to patients.
+In Germany, some specialized medical doctors apply Coley's toxins to patients.
 They can do so legally because, in Germany, unapproved medications may be produced, although they may not be sold or given away.
 Physicians can go to special laboratories and produce Coley's toxins there using their own hands.
 Coley's toxins may still be applied by a licensed medical doctor, because in Germany there is "Therapiefreiheit" ("therapy freedom"), the legal right to apply whichever therapy a physician considers to be appropriate in the light of their medical knowledge.
-For example, Dr Josef Issels used several unconventional and controversial treatments, including Coley's toxins, for cancer patients in the second half of the 20th century.
+For example, Dr. Josef Issels used several unconventional treatments for cancer patients, including Coley's toxins, in the second half of the 20th century.

-This kind of therapy is offered as "Fiebertherapie" (fever therapy) or better "Aktive Fiebertherapie" (active fever therapy).
-This term was introduced by E. Göhring in 1985.
-Hyperthermia therapy or thermotherapy is not the same type of treatment, although sometimes incorrectly called "fever therapy".
+This kind of therapy is offered as "Fiebertherapie" (fever therapy) or "active fever therapy", a term introduced by E. Göhring in 1985.

+Pharmaceutical research

+A private biotech company, Coley Pharmaceutical Group, was founded in 1997 and conducted clinical trials using genetic sequences which may have contributed to Coley's toxin's effectiveness.
+It was acquired by Pfizer in January 2008.
+The French pharmaceutical company Sanofi has also shown interest in modern versions of Coley's toxins.

 Professional politics

 According to an article in the Iowa Orthopedic Journal, Coley's toxins were opposed by the medical establishment despite his reports of good results, because his reports were not believed to be credible.
-Hall (1997) extensively explores the issue; one of the lenses through which Hall explores it is the decades-long, complicated relationship of James Ewing and William Coley as colleagues at the same institution.
-Hall explains that the aspects of Coley's work that were scientifically underpowered—the anecdotal emphasis, the lack of a standardized formula for the toxins preparations, the lack of methodologically rigorous clinical trials, and (relatedly) the problem of poor replicability—led many scientists to dismiss all use of Coley's toxins as mere hogwash.
-Although the truth was more complex than that dismissal recognized, it is a fact that the toxins never made it to the stage of a safe and effective medication, and today their use as alternative medicine is clearly flawed for the same reason that malariotherapy as alternative medicine is flawed, given what humanity now knows about molecular biology that was not known when these older therapies were tried: Even if certain kinds of immune challenge or immunomodulation can produce desirable immunotherapeutic effects, these crude methods of inducing such challenge or modulation are not specific enough (not targeted enough), present too many harms, and do not work consistently enough to bring benefits to most patients, being dependent on idiotypic molecular factors (which were not understood at all when the therapies were first developed and which even today are still not easy for immunotherapy designers to deal with).
+Stephen Hall explored the issue through the lens of the decades-long, complicated relationship of James Ewing and Coley as colleagues at the same institution.
+Hall suggested that aspects of Coley's work that were scientifically underpowered, including the lack of a standardized formula for the toxin preparations, were not well suited to the growing field of replicable clinical trials, leading other doctors to dismiss the use of Coley's toxins.

+The toxins never made it to the stage of a safe and effective medication, and their application may have depended on idiotypic molecular factors which even today are still not easy for immunotherapy designers to deal with.